An evolving performance between life and death,

 the Holocaust and now, and Poland and the U.S.

-In 2019, two women from different worlds embarked on an adventure across Poland and Ukraine, following clues from a stranger's story that the universe had placed in their care.
+In 2019, two women from different worlds embarked on an adventure across Poland and Ukraine following clues from a stranger's story that had been placed in their care.

 Named after our heroine, Paulina Hirsch (b.
 1902, Kraków, PL), PAULINA is a chronicle that unfolds through research, travel, translation, digging, planting, trust, imagination, and friendship.
-It is told through the experiences of living protagonists Michelle Levy (New York) and Patrycja Dołowy (Warsaw), artist/storytellers who, responding to the echos of the unresolved past, set out to bring life to the story of a woman who could no longer speak for herself.
+It is presented as a conversation between living protagonists Patrycja Dołowy (Warsaw) and Michelle Levy (New York), artist/storytellers who, responding to the echoes of the unresolved past, set out to bring life to the story of a woman who could no longer speak for herself.
 While they didn't quite know what they were looking for, what they found was beyond any expectation.

 Who was Paulina?